swarnimsoni/CarND-Behavioral-Cloning-P3/project_writeup.md

 To increase the size of dataset without the need to record extra laps, I used images from left and right cameras as well.
 After, using all cameras and flipping every image, my dataset grew 6 times the original dataset.

-[TODO: write correct number of data points]
-After the collection process, I had X number of data points.
+After the collection process, I had 11226 number of data points/(image,angle) pairs.
 I then preprocessed this data by cropping top 50 pixels (containing terrain, sky etc. irrelavant info to train model) and bottom 25 pixels (containing hood of the car).

 I finally randomly shuffled the data set and put 20% of the data into a validation set.